 Register or copy the data

 When you publish from ArcGIS Pro, you determine the location of the data used by your web layers.
-You can either register your data source—in which case the web layers access the data in the data source—or have ArcGIS copy the data to a location managed by ArcGIS, which can be a system managed data store or a federated server.
+For most data sources, you can either register your data source—in which case the web layers access the data in the data source—or have ArcGIS copy the data to a location managed by ArcGIS, which can be a system managed data store or a federated server.
+If your data source is a cloud data warehouse, you always register the data source, but you can create a snapshot of the data when you publish.
+This makes a copy of the subset of data included in the query layer that accesses the cloud data warehouse and places it in the system managed data store for the web service to access.
+You can refresh the contents of this snapshot from the web layer's item page in the portal.
+Doing so overwrites the data in the system managed data store with data from the registered data source.

 You can also add files to your organization and publish from the ArcGIS Enterprise portal.
 In this case, the data is always copied to one of the system-managed data stores.